+1. Uniform

-- 1. Uniform - 2.
-Mandatory attendance to the MLT Program orientation at the scheduled day and time.
-(You will receive this information on your acceptance letter). - 3.
-Students are admitted to the TSC MLT program on provisional status pending completing the criminal background check, physical exam, CPR certification, drug screen, and up-to-date immunizations.
+2. Mandatory attendance to the MLT Program orientation on the scheduled day and time.
+(You will receive this information in your acceptance letter).

+3. Students are admitted to the TSC MLT program on provisional status pending completion of the criminal background check, physical exam, CPR certification, drug screen, and up-to-date immunizations.